The Best of Vietnam

 In the morning, depart from Ho Chi Minh City to explore Ben Tre in the breathtaking Mekong Delta (130km – 2.5 – 3 hours driving).
 Cruise from the Phong Nam Pier along the Chet Say river (a branch of the Mekong) and stop off at various local workplaces.
 To discover how the local economy works, visit the brick kilns; coconut activated charcoal factory where coconut shell is put into high heat kiln to produce coconut charcoal; a coconut processing workshop, where you can sample fresh coconut and see how every single part of this versatile nut is turned into food and other products.
 Then the boat will cruise through the small canal, discovering the local life.
 The boat will then stop at a quiet village where you can take a short walk to experience real Delta village life.
 Visit a mat weaving house, where straw mats are woven using a hand loom – you can even have a go at weaving yourself before boarding your “xe loi” (a kind of motorized rickshaw) or biking into the village.
 Stop at a local house for a delicious and filling lunch, featuring such local specialties as elephant-ear fish and river shrimp.
 Board a sampan for a relaxing trip along narrow canals.
 Take the boat back to the pier then transfer back to Ho Chi Minh City in the late afternoon.
 Spend your final evening in Vietnam at leisure.

-After breakfast, enjoy some free time or pack your suitcase before transferring to Ho Chi Minh City Airport for your return flight.
+After breakfast, enjoy some free time or pack your suitcase before transferring to Ho Chi Minh City Airport for your return flight to the UK.

 Vietnam is subject to two main seasons, wet and dry, but it can still be visited and enjoyed all year round.
 The dry season, from November to April, is the most popular time to visit the country, but the wet season isn’t as bad as the label implies, and can actually be a pleasant time to go thanks to lower visitor numbers.